 Please be prepared with home address, E-mail, social security number

-- Must have face to face visit and exam with qualified physician
+- Must have face to face visit and exam with a qualified physician

-Please bring medical records from your primary care or treating physician documenting your medical condition
+Please bring medical records from your primary care, psychiatrist, or treating physician documenting your medical condition

 Instructions for obtaining ID card will be E-mail to you by the State of Florida after initial appointment.